 ALRUGs second manifesto was launched at the AGM in October 2015 and sets out our vision for the next five years.
 We will use this as the basis of our on-going work with the industry and other relevant authorities.

 One of ALRUGs early campaigns was to lobby for earlier trains on a Sunday throughout the year.
 When ALRUG was formed, the first train from Exmouth on a Sunday in the winter did not leave until after 11 a.m!
 As a result of our work, the first train from Exmouth every Sunday is now 09.10.

-Following on from this success ALRUG is now campaigning for a more frequent Sunday service.
-We believe there is sufficient business to sustain a half-hourly service during the day.
+Following on from this success ALRUG campaigned for a more frequent Sunday service, eventually resulting in introduction of a half-hourly service during the day all year round.

 The Avocet Line also forms part of a vision for a ‘Devon Metro’ service linking Exeter with Axminster, Exmouth, Paignton and Barnstaple.
 Representatives of ALRUG have attended a number of meetings with Devon County Council and other interested parties.
 Further information can be found in the ALRUG summary of Devon Metro, and in the Devon Metro Appraisal report produced by Devon County Council.

 Community Rail Status

 There was a discussion about the possibility of seeking community rail status for the line at the 2011 AGM.
 The unanimous view of the meeting was that the ALRUG committee should explore this further, and an application for community rail status was subsequently made to the Department for Transport.

 On 28th September 2012 Rail Minister Norman Baker announced that the Avocet Line had received community rail designation.
 This was confirmed when the Minister visited Exeter on 8 January 2013.
 The early benefits of community rail status included funding for a pilot of additional Sunday trains, a reprint of the popular birds leaflet, and production of a series of walks leaflets.